-Aikens Lake Wilderness Lodge in Manitoba, Canada first opened in 1949 and has expanded over the years to meet the changing needs and expectations of its clientele.
+Aikens Lake Wilderness Lodge in Manitoba is one of the premier Canadian fishing lodges.
+It first opened in 1949 and has expanded over the years to meet the changing needs and expectations of its clientele.

 Eric and his son Eddie began preparations in the fall of 1947 for construction the following spring.
 Trees were downed and brought into camp in the winter with the aid of a three-dog team.
 It was, of course, much easier to let the dogs drag the trees through the snow than to carry the logs in the summer!